DuyguBulan/candidate-project-qa-automation/README.md

 - You have a clear vision for how to automate (using POM or Screenplay methodology, BDD or TDD best practices, etc.)
 - You know how to get the results you need (knowledge of the framework(s) and libraries chosen, and using their functionality appropriately)
 - Working code is good.
 Pretty working code is better.
 Fast, pretty, working code is best.

+Project Summary: PART 1
+-In this project, I used Behavior-driven development (BDD) oriented Cucumber using Gherkin language as Testing tools.
+@CucumberOptions() annotation with Cucumber framework.
+-Step definition classes - where I have my methods to execute feature files.
+-Hook class - that implements my codes which run before and after my tests. (features = "./src/test/resources/features", //path of feature file glue = {"stepdefinitions","hooks"}, //path of step definitions file and hooks class tags = "@run and not @dontRun", dryRun = false //true means, only checks that every step in the Feature File have corresponding code written in Step Definition file or not)
+- I have a runner class - that runs my tests and helps to generate codes for step definition from my feature files.
+It also contains locations that show where my feature files and
+  StepDefs
+- utilities folder - (Driver class, general utilities. project related utilities).
+  Driver class is designed as Singleton
+  I have configReader -> to read my config.properties file

+Project Summary: PART 2
+Test cases can be run individually by changing the "tags" for each test cases or entirely by adding tags = "@Smoke" in the hooks class and also adding to the feature file. we can run test cases by changing the tags for each test cases and to run all the test  we can change the tags = "@Smoke" in the hooks class and in the feature file.

+Thank you

+Duygu Bulan